-These 5 healthy salad dressings and sauces can be enjoyed any time of year, and will complement so many vegan meals from raw salads to steamed greens to topping baked spuds or cooked quinoa, to using as a dip with crudite or breads.
-Let’s go!
+These 5 healthy salad dressings and sauces can be enjoyed any time of year and will complement so many vegan meals – from raw salads to steamed greens – to topping baked spuds or cooked quinoa – or as dips with crudite or bread.

 1. Moroccan Carrot Dip

 - 1 cup raw carrot cut in discs or small chunks (roughly 4 – 4 1/2 oz.)

 - 2-2 1/2 tsp apple cider vinegar or coconut vinegar

 - 1 small clove garlic or ½ medium clove